MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - We can create CloudWatch metrics from logs by creating metric filters
 - A metric filter is a filter pattern which will be applied to log messages
 - We can create alarms out of metric filters
 - Metric Filters do not retroactively filter data.
-Filters only publish metric data points for events that happen after the filter was created
+Filters only publish metric datapoints for events that happen after the filter was created

 ## CloudWatch Unified Agent

-- CloudWatch agent variants: CloudWatch Logs Agent; CloudWatch Unified Agent (newer, recommended)
+- CloudWatch agent variants:
+     CloudWatch Logs Agent;
+     CloudWatch Unified Agent (newer, recommended)
-- Newer logging agent, can be used for sending metrics and logs as well to CloudWatch from EC2 instances and on-premises
+- Newer logging agent, can be used for sending metrics and logs from EC2 instances to CloudWatch as well as those from on-premise servers
 - We can store configurations for the agent in SSM Parameter store to be reusable across multiple instances
-- The unified agent can send `statsd` to send information to CloudWatch
+- The unified agent can trigger `statsd` to send information to CloudWatch
 - With the agent we can send memory and internal CPU metrics to CloudWatch
 - Metrics that can be collected from a server/EC2 instance:
     - CPU metrics (active, guest, idle, system, user, steal)